zahlenhelfer/marp-terraform-course/PITCHME.md

 We have three days to cover the agenda.

 - Module 01 - Overview
-- Module 02 - Installation and first steps
+- Module 02 - Installation and setup
 - Module 03 - Virtual Private Cloud (VPC)
 - Module 04 - More foundational terraform development
 - Module 05 - EC2 Instances with Terraform